 Books for self-development is not new in English literature.
 Many of us are proud owners of some of these books.
 These written by great philosophers help us understand the changing social perspective and help us to adapt to social changes.
 However, such effort is comparatively less in Indian literature.

-According to him, human beings had always been the main focus of Dr Chaterjee’s work.
-As a journalist he had met many people in his career.
+According to him, human beings had always been the main focus of Dr. Chaterjee’s work.
+As a journalist, he had met many people in his career.
 After retiring, he started marriage counseling and that helped him understand human behavior better.

-On the occasion of International Men’s Day on 19th November, 2015 he has released this book as the third one in his man-woman trilogy.
+On the occasion of International Men’s Day on 19th November 2015, he has released this book as the third one in his man-woman trilogy.
 This book titled “Purush” (or Men) discusses different aspects of men, mainly Indian men.
 These include male psychology, male behavior, male physiology, sexuality and different issues faced by men.
 While discussing issues he had elaborately discussed legal issues faced by Indian men.

 Even though this book was written keeping Indian men in focus, whenever needed he had also shown studies by international researchers or discussed the behavior of men from other countries.
 Since he had dealt with men in their social and family perspective, he had discussed culture and relationship dynamics in detail.
-This is an important aspect in behavioral study of men that he had dealt with.
+This is an important aspect of the behavioral study of men that he had dealt with.

 The author had also discussed nuances of anthropology and the evolution of mankind to make his readers understand how the modern man had evolved over a period of time and how his mind and nature was shaped.
-In this aspect he had also discussed sexuality of both the genders openly and debunked many myths created by the feminists.
+In this aspect, he had also discussed the sexuality of both the genders openly and debunked many myths created by the feminists.

 By discussing the gender role expectations he had shown that even women will not like their life partners the way feminists want to transform men.
 Since both genders carry hormones of the other gender both can nurture certain traits of the other gender and master them but he argues that the feminist way of changing men may go against nature.

-However, the author had also showed that people with sexual overdrive may eventually fall prey to depression.
+However, the author had also shown that people with sexual overdrive may eventually fall prey to depression.
 His observation, sexual overdrive is caused by excessive hormone flow.
 This can occur in both the genders and certain kinds of genes are responsible for that.
 Men with sexual overdrive are termed as rapists while women nymphomaniacs are not punished.
-In this aspect he had also discussed global rape statistics and criticized Indian political parties for making rape a political weapon.
+In this aspect, he had also discussed global rape statistics and criticized Indian political parties for making rape a political weapon.
 While discussing rape he had also criticized the media that create and sell sex in all forms and thus make people feel addicted to it.
 Pertinently enough he raised the question of fueling an overtly hyped sexual environment and polluting everyone’s mind.
-A perspective that even women need to take responsibility of rape will surely be eyesore for feminists who are ready to walk naked too.
+A perspective that even women need to take responsibility for rape will surely be the eyesore for feminists who are ready to walk naked too.

 While discussing rape, the author had also discussed marital rape.
 A favorite topic for Indian feminists today.
 He had shown how women can control every marital relation if marital rape becomes another section.
 This would eventually term every man as a rapist.
-In this aspect he had also described the possibility that a man with sexual overdrive may easily get a rape case from his frigid wife for no fault of his.
+In this aspect, he had also described the possibility that a man with sexual overdrive may easily get a rape case from his frigid wife for no fault of his.
 He observed that even though women can also rape men, they will not be punished under marital rape section and demanded rape law to be gender neutral.

 In the end the author discussed the Indian family laws and support system for men.
 His mention of Men’s community center by Confidare or Men’s rights initiatives by Hridaya will give men some hope for their future.

-Clearly in this book the author had taken up men’s issues very elaborately and in candid manner.
+Clearly in this book the author had taken up men’s issues very elaborately and in a candid manner.
 He has shown how insensitive Indian media and political parties bringing doomsday for men.
 The examples shared in this book from his counseling experience tell the readers about the gloomy state of affairs for men in the country.

 Being associated with men’s rights groups and doing counseling for educated men in matrimonial disputes I could understand the level of research and experience he has brought in this book.
-This is a must read book for all Indian men and women.
-This is a collectors’ item because this kind of well researched book is very rare in any literature.
+This is a must-read book for all Indian men and women.
+This is a collectors’ item because this kind of well-researched book is very rare in any literature.
 I thank the author for writing this masterpiece and request him to get the book translated into English for a wider reach.
 The effort of Dey’s Publishing in bringing this out is highly commendable.